anslwy/openduck/README.md

 5. The backend asks Gemma for a short spoken reply using the system prompt, recent text conversation history, and the latest detected-turn transcript as the user's exact words, with the matching audio from that same turn attached only as supplemental context for tone, accent, pacing, and background conditions.
 6. As Gemma emits text, the backend sanitizes it, updates the visible assistant transcript, and sends each completed sentence to the selected speech worker instead of waiting for the full reply.
 7. The frontend listens for assistant text updates plus `csm-audio-start`, `csm-audio-queued`, `csm-audio-chunk`, `csm-audio-done`, and `call-stage` events, queues the generated audio, plays it sequentially, and updates the visible call state.
-8. Once the stream finishes, any trailing partial sentence is synthesized, the speech worker context is finalized, and the text transcript plus assistant turn are stored in memory with a rolling limit of 24 turns.
+8. Once the stream finishes, any trailing partial sentence is synthesized, the speech worker context is finalized, and the text transcript plus assistant turn are stored in memory.
 The raw audio is only used as live model context for that same turn, while the visible conversation log remains text-only.
 Starting or ending a call clears that history and resets the session.

 ## Flowchart